• Home

 concord grapes in a basket

-This grape jelly is made by extracting the juice from homegrown Concord grapes, sweetening with honey, thickened with Pomona’s Universal Pectin, and processed in a water bath canner for shelf stable jars.
+This homemade grape jelly is made by extracting the juice from homegrown Concord grapes, sweetening with honey, thickened with Pomona’s Universal Pectin, and processed in a boiling water bath canner for shelf stable jars.

 Don’t have access to fresh Concord grapes?
-You can also make Concord grape jelly using frozen or bottled Concord grape juice that can be purchased at the grocery store.
+You can also make jelly with frozen or bottled grape juice that can be purchased at the grocery store.
 You will need 4 cups of juice for this recipe.

 If you are new to canning or haven’t canned in a while, it may be helpful to review this article on water bath canning at the National Center for Home Food Preservation website.